3 factors that help you master asynchronous leadership

 In the synchronous workplace, discussions are often facilitated in real time to ensure all voices are heard, perspectives are taken into consideration, and new ideas are built on top of other ideas.
 Ideally, a leader’s responsibility is to manage the meeting in a way that reduces bias based on who can speak up and whose ideas are considered.

-In an asynchronous environment, leaders need to train themselves out of engaging others in real time because of perceived accessibility.
+In an asynchronous environment, leaders need to train themselves out of only engaging others in real time because of perceived accessibility.
 Rather, they need to intentionally consider who needs to be included in a decision and allow enough time for decisions to be made to foster asynchronous contribution.

 In my current position, I built an annual strategy process based on a sequence of company-wide asynchronous conversations with the purpose of strengthening our cultural and strategic alignment.
-Over the course of one year, we run a strategy-informing conversation tapping into the collective intelligence of our remote workforce, asking what single important thing we should consider when building our strategic plan.
+Over the course of one year, we run a strategy-informing conversation tapping into the collective intelligence of our remote workforce, asking our front lines the important things we should consider when building our strategic plan.

 Using that to help inform decisions, senior leadership builds the annual strategy and when it is launched, we ensure that it is well understood and potential hurdles identified by a second company-wide asynchronous conversation.
 Halfway through the year, we activate the entire company in a conversation about our plan again to see where we are being successful and where we are falling short.